nodejs/node/doc/guides/collaborator-guide.md

 * Is labeled `semver-major`, or
 * Has a significant impact on the codebase, or
 * Is controversial, or
-* Is at an impasse among Collaborators who are participating in the discussion.
+* Is at an impasse among collaborators who are participating in the discussion.

 @-mention the `@nodejs/tsc` GitHub team if you want to elevate an issue to the [TSC][].
 Do not use the GitHub UI on the right-hand side to assign to